PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - **Stored Wire and Electronic Communications and Transactional Records Access Statues** focuses on unlawful access to stored communications to obtain, alter, or prevent authorized access to a wire or electronic communication while its in electronic storage.
 - **Executive order 12333** identifies the various U.S. governmental intelligence-gathering, agencies, and defines what information can be collected, retained, and disseminated by these agencies.
 - **General Data Protetion Regulation(GDPR)** strengthens data protection for individuals within the EU by addressing the export of personal data outside the EU.
+- **Consequentialism** is an ethical theory that judges whether or not something is right by what its consequences are.
+For example, most people would agree that lying is wrong but if telling a lie would help save a person's life, consequentialism would state that lying in that situation is moral.
 -

 Master Arenas video paused at 1:34:00